-Here are the 4 most common problems…
+Here are the 4 most common engine cooling system problems:

 Water Pump Failure

-Radiator Hoses Leak
+Radiator Hose Leak

 The radiator cap helps control the pressure of the system and also serves as a pressure relief valve.
 A failed cap can lead to overheating and coolant loss, resulting in permanent engine damage.

-Keeping your car safe on the road
+Keeping your car safe from cooing system failure on the road

 Having an engine cooling system failure when on the road can be a huge pain, potentially dangerous and definitely very expensive.
 To prevent this, all you need to do is basic routine maintenance making sure to check the coolant level, hoses, thermostat and radiator cap.
 Performing these routine checks can prevent your car from breaking down on the side of the road, saving a lot of money and time on repairs.